Regional Center Respite Hearing Packet

 If you disagree with the regional center’s decision after your informal meeting, you can continue with the scheduled mediation or a fair hearing.
 You do not have to accept the regional center’s decision.

+You can also ask for mediation.
 Mediation is a meeting where an independent, trained mediator from the Office of Administrative Hearings (OAH) meets with you and a regional center representative.
-It takes place within 30 days of the regional center’s receipt of your request for fair hearing.
-If you want more time, it must be approved by OAH.
 The mediator tries to find common ground and new solutions.
 Sometimes the mediator may meet with each party separately to resolve the issue.
 The mediator has no power to force an agreement.
-If you reach an agreement, you sign an agreement document and the appeal process stops.
+If you reach an agreement, you sign an agreement document, and the appeal process stops.
 If you do not reach agreement, you go to fair hearing.

 If you do not reach an agreement at mediation, any offers of compromise will remain confidential and cannot be used by you or the regional center against the other party later at fair hearing.